Modassirnazar/Car-Price-Prediction-using-Deep-Learning/README.md

 ## Overview

-This repository contains the code and resources for a machine learning project that predicts the selling price of cars based on various features.
+This repository hosts a machine-learning project focused on predicting the selling prices of cars.
+Leveraging regression algorithms, the project analyzes a dataset sourced from Kaggle, encompassing key features such as car specifications, fuel type, and transmission details.
+The implemented models include Linear Regression, Decision Tree Regressor, Random Forest Regressor, XGBoost Regressor, and MLP Regressor.
+Evaluation metrics, including Mean Squared Error (MSE) and R-squared (R²) scores, provide insights into the performance of each model.
+Dive into the Jupyter Notebook to explore the code, train the models, and understand the predictive capabilities for car pricing.
+This repository contains the code and resources for a machine-learning project that predicts the selling price of cars based on various features.
 The project uses regression algorithms to analyze a dataset from Kaggle.

 ## Dataset